Abstract and concrete: In philosophy

 Abstract objects have often garnered the interest of philosophers because they raise problems for popular theories.
 In ontology, abstract objects are considered problematic for physicalism and some forms of naturalism.
 Historically, the most important ontological dispute about abstract objects has been the problem of universals.
 In epistemology, abstract objects are considered problematic for empiricism.
 If abstracta lack causal powers and spatial location, how do we know about them?
 It is hard to say how they can affect our sensory experiences, and yet we seem to agree on a wide range of claims about them.
+In philosophy of religion, the existence of abstract objects is sometimes considered a problem for divine aseity, which, for example, prompted the Christian philosopher William Lane Craig to argue against uncreated abstract objects.
+Other Christian philosophers, such as Peter van Inwagen, have conversely argued for their existence, seeing no conflict between them and theism.

 Some, such as Ernst Mally, Edward Zalta and arguably, Plato in his Theory of Forms, have held that abstract objects constitute the defining subject matter of metaphysics or philosophical inquiry more broadly.
 To the extent that philosophy is independent of empirical research, and to the extent that empirical questions do not inform questions about abstracta, philosophy would seem especially suited to answering these latter questions.

 In modern philosophy, the distinction between abstract and concrete was explored by Immanuel Kant and G. W. F. Hegel.

 Gottlob Frege said that abstract objects, such as propositions, were members of a third realm, different from the external world or from internal consciousness.
 (See Popper's three worlds.)